CT3M stands for Circadian T3 Method.

 In terms of low cortisol symptoms, my main ones were fatigue, low blood pressure, passing out (fainting) and weight loss.
 I was so weak that I was virtually housebound, and had to spend a lot of my time laying down.
 The passing out instances became quite frequent and were linked to low blood pressure.

-For part of this time, I was struggling on in work and off work.
+For part of this time, I was struggling at work.
 Several times, I woke up in a corridor being looked at by worried colleagues.

 My weight loss was severe.
 I had gone down from 170 pounds (12 stones or 76 kg) to 110 pounds (just under 8 stones or 50 kg), i.e. I had lost about 35% of my body weight.
 In contrast to most cases of poorly treated hypothyroidism, which causes weight gain, severe low cortisol can cause severe weight loss.
 I looked extremely ill.